rsimon/recogito-bulk-upload/README.md

 __one subfolder for each document__ and add files to the subfolder.
 The script will create one document for each folder, using the folder name as the document title.

+__The script will not re-upload.
+If your Recogito already contains a file with the same name, the upload will be skipped.__

 Example: the directory structure below will create two documents in Recogito ('palette-01' and 'palette-02'), with 3 and 4 image parts, respectively.